-Grants for the benefit of an individual are made through Field of Interest Funds for education and health-related needs.
-Grants are made only to organizations determined to be tax exempt by the IRS under Section 501(c)(3), and also including churches, schools, universities, governmental or other entities covered by a group exemption.
+Grants for the benefit of an individual are made only through Field of Interest Funds for education and health-related needs.
+Grants are made only to organizations determined to be tax exempt by the IRS under Section 501(c)3, and also including churches, schools, universities, governmental or other entities covered by a group or exemption.
 Direct payment of a grant to an individual is prohibited; grants will be paid to the sponsoring non-profit organization on behalf of the individual.

 Applicant organizations may be contacted for further information or documentation regarding the grant application.
 However, it is the policy of the Erie County Community Foundation Grants Committee not to engage in discussion regarding outcomes of pending grant proposals.

 Final approval of all grants comes from the Foundation’s Board of Directors.